St Matthew's Bicentenary 2019

 We started our planning in 2018.
 Jason Kennedy, the Diocesan Missioner, came and preached on Advent Sunday, 2 December, and then led a session to help us plan.
 His paperwork is attached.

-John Bishop researched the history of the church to produce a Bicentenary Book (a copy is available in church) and a timeline which was displayed in church.
-It is attached here.
-Peter used this as a basis for a powerpoint for school assemblies.
+John Bishop researched the history of the church to produce a Bicentenary Book (left) and a timeline (right) which was displayed in church.
+Peter used them as a basis for a powerpoint for school assemblies.

 Lesley Futter produced a church booklet and an activitiy trail for children.
 Both of these are attached here.